 Today you have to be different, and it’s better to be different than better.
 There are too many brands out there, and you have to mark your space and make an imprint on people’s consciences.

 Make a SWOT analysis after you’ve done your market research.

 7. Testing testing testing

 When you know who your customer is, what they want and what your niche is going to be, it’s good to test your ideas and products.
-You will have lots of valuable information to tweak your product offering.
-You will also know how to talk your customer’s language, making it easier for you to connect, attract and keep customers.
+When you test your idea, you will have lots of valuable information to tweak your product offering.
+You will also know how to talk your customer’s language, making it easier for you to connect, attract and keep your customers.
 Be aware of how small your niche is.
 If there are not that many customers that want your products, you will have a hard time to grow your business.
-If you have a big vision for your brand and want to expand, you could be “trapped” in that niche and it will be hard to move on.
+If you have a big vision for your brand and want to expand, you could be “trapped” in that niche, and it will be hard to move on.

 Evaluate your product offering and the receiving in your market.
-Adjust your offer to better serve your niche.
+Adjust your offer to serve your niche better.

 Some last words: It’s better to focus on one type of product or one segment.
 Do that really, really well, instead of having a big collection that’s all over the place, with no clear target customer in mind.
 And, the only way to stand out is to create your own niche.